keptn/keptn/usecases/production-deployments/README.md

     virtualservice.networking.istio.io/sockshop configured
     ```

-1. If you login using either a new registrated user, or a user that you've created before, you should see version 2.
-After logging out, you should see verison 1 again.
+1. If you login using either a new registrated user, or a user that you've created before, you see version 2.
+After logging out, you see verison 1 again.

 #### Redirect only Chrome users